M76 - The Little Dumbbell Nebula

 urban conditions, high level of light pollution

-As seen, despite the presence of artificial lighting, it was possible to capture an image with clear contrast.
-However, it must be noted that only the brightest parts of the nebula are visible—the fainter, outer regions of the object remain undetected.
-Using the stacking technique and properly calibrating dark, bias, and flat frames allowed for a satisfactory result—especially considering that this was a first observation.
-The image reveals the nebula’s distinctive morphology, confirming that even under challenging urban conditions, satisfactory results can be achieved with appropriate image processing techniques.
+As shown, despite the presence of artificial lighting, it was possible to capture an image with clear contrast.
+However, it should be noted that only the brightest parts of the nebula are visible, while its fainter outer regions remain undetected.
+Applying the stacking technique and properly calibrating dark, bias, and flat frames made it possible to achieve a satisfactory result, especially considering that this was the first observation.
+The image reveals the nebula’s distinctive morphology and confirms that even under challenging urban conditions, good results can be obtained with proper image processing techniques.

 Observing this nebula is a truly rewarding experience.